mehmandarov/mehmandarov.github.io/_posts/2016-05-21-what-happens-to-your-code-after-a-commit.markdown

 ---
-title: "What happens to your code after a commit?"
+title: "What Happens to Your Code After a Commit?"
 layout: post
 date: 2016-05-21 9:45
 tag: